Quick answer

 8. Create conditions for participation

 The loudest voices are not always the wisest.
 Google’s Project Aristotle found that psychological safety was the single most important factor in team effectiveness (Google, 2015).
 Effective meetings create safety for all to contribute, not just the dominant few.
+Safety is not established by inviting people to speak; it is established by what happens the first time someone takes the risk and offers a half-formed or dissenting thought, and whether that moment is met with curiosity or correction.

 This does not happen by chance.
 It requires design.
 Small groups, go-rounds, or even a moment of silence before speaking all open doors.
 When all voices are invited, meetings become less about winning arguments and more about exploring perspectives.
 The effectiveness lies not in consensus, but in the richness of what has been heard.
+Structured participation also protects against a subtler failure: the meeting that feels open and lively but has, in practice, only ever reflected the thinking of two or three confident voices.

 • Ask each participant to speak briefly at the start.
 Everyone then has a voice in the circle.